-Cell messages from when I returned from Chile to the July hearing EXHIBIT

-19. Even while I sat in Court I did not fully understand the issues.
-Only much later when I was able to read the transcript, did I understand that documentation had not been filed, and that the plan presented did not include any of the aspects Valdejulli and I had agreed upon.
+Cell messages from when I returned from Chile to the July hearing EXHIBIT - 19.
+Even while I sat in Court I did not fully understand the issues.
+Only much later when I was able to read the transcript, did I understand that documentation had not been filed, and that the plan presented did not include any of the aspects Valdejulli, and I had agreed upon.
 That the plan my attorney, and I had discussed and executed was not what was presented to the Court.
 I had not seen nor signed what my attorney was presenting to the Court.
-My attorney would tell me up to the date of the July 7, 2016 hearing, that all was well.

-91- Gordon- I had not read the plan, had no clue what it said.
+My attorney would tell me up to the date of the July 7, 2016 hearing, that all was well. - 91- Gordon- I had not read the plan, had no clue what it said.
 I was going only by what my attorney was instructing me.
-Doc 101 page 91

-98- Kirkland - did you sign those plans - I dont believe so Doc 101 page 98

-20. At the July 7, 2017 confirmation hearing much was said about a "fast track" approach that required these properties sold because they were uninsured.
+Doc 101 page 91 - 98- Kirkland did you sign those plans I dont believe so Doc 101 page 98 - 20.
+At the July 7, 2017 confirmation hearing much was said about a "fast track" approach that required these properties sold because they were uninsured.
 Never did my attorney mention that this "fast track" had anything to do with these properties, nor that the insurance issue was significant to the unsecured properties.
-We promptly insured the commercial property, but no advice was given to these other properties, which would have been a minor issue to insure.

-21. Although I was not clear of the legal significance of "fast tract", I understood we were to "fast track" sales to pay Creditors.
+We promptly insured the commercial property, but no advice was given to these other properties, which would have been a minor issue to insure. - 21.
+Although I was not clear of the legal significance of "fast tract", I understood we were to "fast track" sales to pay Creditors.
 We had properties ready to sell in Chile, I had every reason to believe that selling properties we had ready to sell was faster than looking for possible buyers.
 I was not told otherwise by my attorney, in fact he urged me to, "go to Chile and kick butt" and I did as told.
-My attorney never made the Court aware of this plan, nor alerted me of any negative issues with the plan we had undertaken, causing the case to be converted needlessly to a Chapter 7 liquidation.

-22. As to the complaint by the Chapter 13 Trustee, that the repayment plan was too long and over too many months.
-While I was in Chile I had presented to Valdejulli additional sales offers, at lower prices.
+My attorney never made the Court aware of this plan, nor alerted me of any negative issues with the plan we had undertaken. - 22.
+As to the complaint by the Chapter 13 Trustee, that the repayment plan was too long and over too many months.
+While I was in Chile I had presented to Valdejulli additional sales offers.
 These sales could have paid all the arrearage, and made the mortgage whole.
 Valdejulli advised me not to sell, to wait and stick with the plan.
 In fact, besides not filing documentation, all of the objections presented in the proceedings of the confirmation hearing were trivial.
 If required, I could have waited in Chile for the proper approval or ratification prior to sale, and we could have paid any amount the Creditors, and the Court had requested.

 I had established a strong income stream from Chile, Valdejulli knew this, and I think Neal Gordon was also well aware of the increased values of these properties.

 Email presenting additional sales offers EXHIBIT List of sales offers presented in 2017

 23. In my examination by David Weidenbaum, I learn that one of the most valued assets, the storitorsellit.com website and business were not included in the plan.
 I also learn for the first time that the Chapter 13 plan had not been reviewed, or signed by me.
+The storeitorsellit.com website was designed for the Liberty Road property and was part of the business abandoned along with the sale of the property by Neil Gordon.